pokerpanther/pokerpanther.github.io/_pages/about.md

         <p>Hello and welcome!
 My name is Khari Hutchings, in 2023 I quit my consulting job in New York City and moved to Florida to pursue my dream of playing poker full time.
 Every time I tell someone I’m a professional poker player, the first question they ask me is always the same - so how much money do you really make?
         </p>
         <p>I wanted to create this website to show exactly that, the finances behind a professional poker player.
-On this website I’ll track my poker tournament results in REAL time on my journey to earn $100,000 from poker tournaments in 2024.
-I want to offer those who are following my progress the never-before-seen behind the scenes information of what the finances of a poker tournament grinder look like.</p>
+On this website I’ll track my poker tournament results in REAL time to offer those who are following my progress the never-before-seen behind the scenes information of what the finances of a poker tournament grinder look like.</p>
     </div>
 </div>